linobino1/nvim-config/README.md

 ### Symbols

 nvim-tree needs a nerd font to display the symbols properly.
 Download it from https://www.nerdfonts.com/font-downloads and activate it in your terminal.

+If your font icons do are shown as a `_`, make sure $LANG is set properly with support for unicode characters.
+This might especially not work when using tmux.
+In iTerm, activate the setting `Profiles > Terminal > Environment "Set locale environment variables automatically`.